This post may contain affiliate links. Please read my disclosure policy.

 Combine the flour, granulated sugar, salt, cold cubed butter, and Crisco shortening in the bowl of your food processor.

-Add three tablespoons of ice cold water and pulse a few times to combine.
-It should start to come together with plenty of dry flour still visible.
+Add three tablespoons of ice cold water and pulse a few times to combine. ย It should start to come together with plenty of dry flour still visible.

 Add the remaining 3 or 4 tablespoons of cold water and process just until it starts to clump together.

 Dump the crumbly dough out onto a piece of plastic wrap.
-Gather the dough together, form into two discs, then wrap each one individually.
+Gather the dough together, form into two disks then wrap each one individually.
 Refrigerate the dough for at least an hour, or up to three days.
 Overnight works best!

-STEP 3: ROLL, TRIM & CRIMP
+STEP 3: ย ROLL, TRIM & CRIMP

+Pinch the edges of the dough together with your thumb and forefinger.
 Once the crust is rolled out, trimmed and crimped, you can load it up with your favorite fillings and bake.

-Or if you’re making a no-bake pie filling (like our Icebox Strawberry Pie) you can pre-bake the crust.
+Or if you’re making a no-bake pie filling (like our Icebox Strawberry Pie)ย you can pre-bake or blind bake the crust.
 Prick the entire pastry with a fork, line it with a piece of parchment paper, fill it with pie weights (see link below), or dried beans and bake until set.
-Remove the beans and parchment paper and set aside.
-Brush the partially baked crust with a beaten egg white and return to the oven.
-Bake for a few more minutes or until browned.
-Cool and fill as needed.

 Why do you add beans or pie weights when baking an unfilled pie?